DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players accept Luvash’s mission, he directs them to **E2b.
 Dusk Elf Hovels** to meet with Kasimir.

 > [!abstract]+ **Tracking Arabelle**
-> If the players offer to track Arabelle from the place she disappeared, Luvash can direct them to a point near the Luna River, about a mile south of <span class="citation">P. Luna River Crossroads (p.
+> If the players offer to track Arabelle from the place she disappeared, Luvash can direct them to a point near the Luna River, about a mile south of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#PLunaRiverCrossroads">P. Luna River Crossroads</a> (p.
 40)</span>.
 As the players travel there, they pass through [[#E5a.
 Luna River Bridge]] and [[#E5b.
 Luna River Crossroads]].
 >
 > A player who searches the area where Arabelle disappeared and makes a DC 15 Wisdom (Survival) check can identify three sets of adult-sized footprints in the muddy grass nearby.
 One of the sets comes from the north and ends in the grass; the second set comes from the north, then continues to the southwest and ends at the base of a tree trunk thirty feet away; and the third set comes from the western woods and continues toward the river bank, where it ends.
 No tracks continue from the opposite side of the river.
 >